2005 Canadian federal budget: Legislative history

 After Stronach's move, the government could count on the same number of votes as the opposition: the Liberals, the NDP and independent MP Carolyn Parrish supported the budget, while the Conservatives and the Bloc opposed it.
 The fate of the government thus hung on the decisions of the other two independent MPs: David Kilgour and Chuck Cadman.
 The government needed the support of at least one of the two to continue to enjoy the confidence of the House.
-Cadman was suffering from malignant melanoma, and before the day of the vote it was not clear whether or not he would be able to attend.
+Cadman was suffering from melanoma, and before the day of the vote it was not clear whether or not he would be able to attend.

 On May 19, a vote was held for second reading of Bill C-43 (the main budget), and Bill C-48 (the amendments).
 The main budget bill passed on a vote of 250 to 54, with only the Bloc Québécois voting against.
 The second bill received a vote of 152 Yea and 152 Nay.
 The Conservatives and Bloc Québécois voted against second reading, while the Liberals and NDP voted in favour.
 Conservative MP Darrel Stinson was unable to attend the vote due to cancer surgery, so Liberal MP Peter Adams agreed to sit out as a courtesy.
 Independent MP Kilgour voted against the budget, while Parrish and Cadman voted in favour.
 In the event of a tied vote, the Speaker casts the tie-breaking vote.
 According to parliamentary convention, the Speaker votes, whenever possible, for the continuation of debate.
 Thus, the Speaker voted in favour of second reading, "to allow the House time for further debate so that it can make its own decision at some future time."

 The Speaker's vote allowed Martin to maintain the confidence of the House by 153–152.
 It was the first time in Canadian history that the Speaker had cast a vote on a confidence motion concerning the Prime Minister.

 Allegations were later made in a book by Vancouver journalist Tom Zytaruk in early 2008 that the Conservative Party attempted to get Cadman to support the Conservative's positions by offering him a $1 million life insurance policy.
 Conservative leader and Prime Minister at the time of the allegations Stephen Harper denied that the party bribed Cadman.
 As of February 2008, the allegations have not been proven.

 After this vote, the Conservatives admitted their defeat and backed away from their pledge to bring down the government.
 On June 14, a series of 16 votes were held pertaining to the budget: one for concurring in the committee report for Bill C-43 and dozens of amendments and other motions.
 As many as 15 were considered confidence votes and could have triggered an election if one was lost.
 Several opposition members were absent.
 The government won each vote, virtually guaranteeing that no election would be held in the summer of 2005.

 Two days later, Bill C-43 was finally passed and moved to the Senate.
 Meanwhile, the NDP amendments came out of committee and debate was launched.